NEUIR/ReCUT/README.md

 ```

 # Data
+Our corresponding generated training data is placed under the data folder

 Download the files from [here](https://huggingface.co/datasets/agentica-org/DeepScaleR-Preview-Dataset)
 Use the downloaded data to synthesize the data using the following scripts
 ```